- Indirect access is a claim brought by SAP that they can charge customers for any system connected to any SAP system.

-This will be a brief review for those initiated, but I do need to level set for those that are new to this topic.
+This will be a brief review for those initiated, but I need to level set for those new to this topic.

 Indirect access is when a software vendor charges to access the data that is stored in their system.
-The concept is still relatively new and tends to only apply to substantial software companies that have products already installed at companies.
+The concept is still relatively new and tends to only apply to substantial software companies with products already installed at companies.

 When Do SAP Customers Learn of Indirect Access Exposure?

 SAP customers do not typically learn about indirect access restrictions during the sales process.
-But they may learn of it from an SAP audit, or when SAP believes that a sale of a competing product is imminent, which I will cover a little further into this article.
+But they may learn of it from an SAP audit or when SAP believes that a sale of a competing product is imminent, which I will cover a little further in this article.

 Is Indirect Access Really About Copyright Protection?